A variety of resources are available to any member of the WashU community who has been affected by a Title IX violation and needs additional support.

 St. Mary’s Health Center: 6420 Clayton Road, St. Louis, MO 63117

-Emergency Support Team (EST): A volunteer student organization that provides 24-hour emergency medical care to the WashU community.
+Emergency Support Team (EST): A volunteer student organization that provides 24-hour emergency medical care to the WashU community during the Fall and Spring semesters.
 Half of the members are licensed Emergency Medical Technicians (EMTs), and the other half are certified in standard first aid.